Polkas/ggcall/README.md

 ## Overview

 The `ggcall` package enhances the functionality of `ggplot2` by enabling users to retrieve the complete code used to generate a `ggplot` object.
-This package is particularly useful for understanding and replicating complex `ggplot2` plots, especially when the original code is not accessible, e.g. is hidden in the internals of a package.
+This package is beneficial for understanding and replicating complex `ggplot2` plots, especially when the original code is not accessible, e.g. is hidden in the internals of a package.

 `ggcall` is especially useful for R developers who build their own packages comprising functions that generate `ggplot2` plots.
 These functions often involve multiple layers and complex plotting logic.
 By using `ggcall`, developers can make their plotting solutions more transparent and reproducible, thereby enhancing the utility and reliability of their packages.
 Please note, `ggcall` is not intended for packages that create custom geom/stat functions.